 You would save more money by doing a base year or supplemental appeal.
 An example; the owner bought the property in January 2014 for $7,000,000.
 The assessor issues a supplemental notice in March 2014 for an assessment of $10,000,000.
 CRE Tax Appeal files a supplemental appeal for owner in April 2014 and successfully reduces assessment to $7,000,000 in November 2015.
 This will refund more than $30,000 of overpaid 2014 property taxes and more than $30,000 of overpaid 2015 property taxes to the property owner who pays CRE Tax Appeal $18,000 for reducing their 2014 taxes.
 Future year’s assessment will increase by up to 2% annually from $7,000,000.
 If that same owner hired CRE Tax Appeal only to do decline in value appeals, the refunds would still be more than $30,000 for the 2014 taxes and more than $30,000 for the 2015 taxes; however, the fees would be $9,900 for the 2014 tax appeal and $9,900 for the 2015 tax appeal.
 More importantly, future year’s assessment will increase by up to 2% annually from $10,000,000; requiring the property owner to hire a tax appeal consultant every year to lower taxes.

-No, the filing deadline for decline in value appeals has closed.
+The typical filing period is open from July 2nd to November 30th each year.
+If the open or close falls on a weekend, the next business day shall be the open or close, respectively.
+Please note some counties have an early deadline of September 15th.
+If you have already filed an appeal, you can choose CRE Tax Appeal as your agent at any time – please contact us.
 If you have received a supplemental notice, an escape assessment or a calamity reassessment, please contact us to discuss your situation.
-Please call us at 858-505-8065, email email@example.com, or use the contact us form on our website.
+Please call us at 858-505-8065, email firstname.lastname@example.org, or use the contact us form on our website.

 Can you work in other states?

 Contact us to discuss your particular situation.
-We have previously settled cases in Arizona and Nevada.
+We have settled cases in Arizona, Florida, and Nevada.
+We have data on commercial real estate nationwide but are not an expert on all states/jurisdictions procedures and rules for tax appeals.
 For states that we do not currently serve directly, CRE Tax Appeal can refer you to a tax appeal consultant we know to reduce your property’s assessments.

 Does CRE Tax Appeal sign everyone up for appeal?